Alex-Sa-Ms/A3M-Messaging_Middleware_With_EO/Tese/Spur-of-the-moment Problems.md

 		- Retrieving method for each?
 ## Alternative solution **(Works for now)**
 - Send a ping control message, and expect a pong control message or another message, to reset timeout.

+# Is RAW socket mode still wanted?
+- Same functionality can be obtained with more work, by creating a new socket with the RAW semantics, maybe even through inheritance it can be done easily.
+- Does it ignore the socket protocol as a whole?
+Are all messages considered data messages and exposed as is?
+	- If so, this can be achieved easily by bypassing the custom feed method and adding all messages to the appropriate link's incoming queue.
+When such mode is active, we must employ another mechanism which checks every message to see if the flow control mechanism should be employed or not.
+# Can caching the hashCode() be helpful for efficiency?
+--***TODO***--
+# How to design links so that they can be exposed to client
+## Rationale
+Exposing a link can be helpful when the socket semantics has link related functionality such that using the polling mechanism over the links could be desirable.
+## Solution 1
+Easiest solution is to have a lock for each link
+## Solution 2
+Sockets that require such functionality can create wrapper objects that use the required locking mechanism to ensure consistency.
+# What to do when a link has incoming messages and close() is invoked?
+## Solution 1
+- Provide the link reference in an event to the `customHandleEvent()` which allows the queue to be drained if required by the socket semantics.